 There are so many ways to show your support, so many charities and good causes you can donate to.

-The folks at DM’s Guild and DriveThruRPG have also put together game bundles in support of Black Lives Matter, the National Police Accountability Project, and the NAACP Legal Defense Fund, all while spotlighting the work of black creators.
+The folks at DM’s Guild and DriveThruRPG have put together game bundles in support of Black Lives Matter, the National Police Accountability Project, and the NAACP Legal Defense Fund, all while spotlighting the work of black creators.

 The real message is… no matter what you do or how you live your life, you simply cannot turn a blind eye to all this.